LennartFr/Bluemix-Wizard/README.md

 <a href="https://www.ng.bluemix.net/docs/overview/index.html">Bluemix Overview</a><br>
 <a href="https://developer.ibm.com/centers/">IBM Developer Portal</a>
 <h2>Questions</h2>
-<li>What regulations do you have to comply with?
-(SOC, Safe Harbor, PCI/DSS,FISMA,HIPAA)
 <li>Are you already using any cloud service, if so which?
 <ol>
 <li><a href="https://bluemix.net">IBM Bluemix</a>